 It is a violation of College policy to retaliate in any way against an individual or a group because the individual or group made a good faith report concerning a violation of this Policy, was the subject of a report, or otherwise participated in the College's investigation of such a report.
 Retaliation includes threatening, intimidating, harassing or any other conduct that would discourage a reasonable person from engaging in activity protected under this policy.
-Any individual who believes they have been the subject of retaliation and may pursue disciplinary action as appropriate.
+Any individual who believes they have been the subject of relation should immediately report their concerns to the Title IX Coordinator.
+The College will take immediate and appropriate action to any report of retaliation and may pursue disciplinary action as appropriate.
 Retaliation may be present even where there is a finding of "no responsibility" on the allegations of a Sexual Misconduct Violation.
 Retaliation does not include good faith actions lawfully pursued in response to a report of a Sexual Misconduct Violation.